 A math review is available for each test online.
 Reviewing will help you brush up on your math skills before you come in to take the test.
-Click here to see which level of math assessment you should take.

 - You may also purchase a math review packet (of the same material online) in our bookstore on either campus for about $2.50.
 They are available for each of the test levels: (1) algebra readiness, (2) elementary algebra, (3) intermediate algebra, and (4) pre-calculus.

 Who must attend the Orientation?

 All international students, regardless of whether you are a first-time student in the U.S. or a transfer student from another institution in the U.S., must attend the New Student Orientation.
 By attending the New Student Orientation and Advisement, you may enroll during first priority enrollment period based on the number of units completed at MiraCosta College.
 It is recommended that you also complete the Online Orientation and complete the quiz at the end to receive credit for this portion of matriculation.